-Cluster Console Command Description ALERT {resource}{YES/NO} The resource start, failover, or failback mode is set to manual and the resource is waiting to start on a node, or fail over or fail back to another node.
-Specify the resource name in the command and use the YES or NO switch to specify whether or not you want the resource to fail over, fail back, or start.
+Cluster Console Command Description ALERT {resource}{YES NO} The resource start, failover, or failback mode is set to manual and the resource is waiting to start on a node, or fail over or fail back to another node.
+Specify the resource name in the command and use the YES or NO switch to specify whether you want the resource to fail over, fail back, or start.
+CVB REBUILD Specific to implementations using Veritas.
+Causes Cluster Services to disregard the current Cluster Volume Broker (CVB) database.
+Rebuilds the CVB database to allow the use of duplicate pool names.
 CVSBIND {ADD, DEL}{resource}{IP address} Enables applications that rely on the bindery or bindery emulation to access a virtual server on the cluster.
 Specify the resource name for the cluster application and the IP address for the virtual server.
 Use the ADD or DEL switch to enable or disable bindery access to the virutal server.
 DHCP {context} Specifies the eDirectory context where DHCP configuration information is stored.
 This command is useful if you have problems getting DHCP to function properly on a cluster.
 DOWN Removes all cluster nodes from the cluster.
 Has the same effect as executing the CLUSTER LEAVE command on every server in the cluster.

-JOIN Adds the node where the command is executed to the cluster and makes the node visible to other servers in the cluster.
+Cluster Console Command Description JOIN Adds the node where the command is executed to the cluster and makes the node visible to other servers in the cluster.
 Cluster Services software must already be installed on a node for it to join the cluster.
 LEAVE Removes the node where the command is executed from the cluster.
 The node will not be visible to other servers in the cluster.
+MAINTENANCE {ON/OFF} Turning this switch on lets you temporarily suspend the cluster heartbeat while hardware maintenance is being performed.
+This is useful if you want to reset or power down the switch that the cluster is using to communicate with shared storage without bringing the cluster servers down.
 MIGRATE {resource}{node name} Migrates the specified resource from the node where it is currently running to the node you specify in the command.
 The node you migrate the resource to must be running in the cluster and also be in the resource's assigned nodes list.

-Cluster Console Command Description OFFLINE {resource} Unloads the specified resource from the node where it is currently running.
+OFFLINE {resource} Unloads the specified resource from the node where it is currently running.
 ONLINE {resource}{node name} Starts the specified resource on the most preferred node that is currently active.
 You can start the resource on a different node by specifying that node in the command.
 POOLS Lists the NSS pools on the shared disk system that are accessible by Novell Cluster Services.
 RESOURCES Lists all resources that currently exist in the cluster.
 The resources do not have to be online or running.
 RESTART {seconds} Restarts Cluster Services software on all servers in the cluster.
 STATS {Display, Clear} Reports the node number, node name, and heartbeat information.
 You must switch to the log console screen to see cluster statistics.
 STATUS {resource} Reports the status of the specified resource.
 This includes the number of times the resource has been migrated or failed over to another server, the resource state, and the node where the resource is currently running.
 VIEW Displays the node name, cluster epoch number, master node name, and a list of nodes that are currently members of the cluster.